mfinestone/documents/docs/index.md

 # Welcome

-Loopring is a project for decentralized ERC20 token exchange.
+Loopring is the project for decentralized ERC20 token exchange.
 The first public blockchain Loopring supports will be Ethereum, but other blockchains with smart contract capability can also be supported in a similar way, such as NEO, Qtum, and EOS.
 To have an overview of Loopring, please visit our website - [https://loopring.org](https://loopring.org).

 Loopring is not a decentralized exchange per se, as all building blocks of a traditional exchange are dissembled and put together again as different roles in a decentralized environment.
 These roles include, but may not be limited to, wallets, relays, orderbook browsers, ring-miners, and asset tokenization services.